-Any child who arrives for school later than 9.30am will be marked as having an unauthorised absence for the morning (Attendance code U).
+Any child who arrives for school later than 9.30am, without a previously authorised absence, will be marked as having an unauthorised absence for the morning (Attendance code U).

 Children who have attended a dentist or doctor's appointment and subsequently come to school later than their start time will have the absence recorded as a medical absence (Attendance code M).